The Founder’s Journey:

 The name on the door doesn’t matter.

-The mission does.
+Only the mission does.